» Viewing and Managing Runs

 » Canceling Runs

-If a run is currently planning or applying (and you have write permissions to the workspace), you can cancel the run before it finishes, using the "Cancel Run" button on the run's page.
+If a run is currently planning or applying, users with permission to apply runs for the workspace can cancel the run before it finishes, using the "Cancel Run" button on the run's page.
+(More about permissions.)

 Canceling a run is roughly equivalent to hitting ctrl+c during a Terraform plan or apply on the CLI.
 The running Terraform process is sent an INT signal, which instructs Terraform to end its work and wrap up in the safest way possible.
 (This gives Terraform a chance to update state for any resources that have already been changed, among other things.)

 In rare cases, a cancelled run can fail to end gracefully, and will continue to lock the workspace without accomplishing anything useful.
 These stuck runs can be force-canceled, which immediately terminates the running Terraform process and unlocks the workspace.

 Since force-canceling can have dangerous side-effects (including loss of state and orphaned resources), it requires admin access to the workspace.
 (More about permissions.)
 Additionally, the "Force Cancel Run" button only appears after the normal cancel button has been used and a cool-off period has elapsed, to ensure Terraform Cloud has a chance to terminate the run safely.